-Gateway of India is one of the famous historical places in India.
+Gateway of India is one of the famous historical places in Mumbai.
 Dating back to 1924, it was as an access point for entry and exit during the British period.
 The monument commemorates the visit of King George V and Queen Mary to the city in 1911.
 However, the structure wasn’t complete until 1924.
 It also played a significant role in the history of India, since it was here that the British troops departed through in 1948 after India got her Independence.

-Know this fact.
-It was from the Gateway of India that the last British ships set sail for England in the 20th century.
+Interesting Fact about Gateway of India: It was from the Gateway of India that the last British ships set sail for England in the 20th century.

 What you should see.
 There are steps behind the gateway which allow you to take trips to Elephanta Island.